 And what kind of tolerances do manufacturers use?
 We have to consider several sources of information.
-Cosina has a lens element grinding tolerance of 20 microns and final polished thickness of 10, measured in 1-micron precision.
+Cosina has a lens element grinding tolerance of 20 microns and a final polished thickness of 10, measured in 1-micron precision.
 They claim to cherry-pick elements mated together in a lens to offset the variation error of each.
 The actual lenses appear to vary more than that for other reasons.
-This is not the alignment standard for field tilt but one gets an idea of the kind of tolerances involved.
+This is not the alignment standard for focus tilt but one gets an idea of the kind of tolerances involved.
 Joseph revealed Phase One’s internal standard for the calibration of the plane of focus of their sensors was supposedly 12 microns, at least as of 2007.
-That is an extremely tight tolerance, assuming they can achieve it routinely which was not the case apparently.
+That is a pretty tight tolerance, assuming they can achieve it routinely which was not the case, apparently.
 Canon’s old published tolerance is +/-30 microns or a range of 60 microns for the flange distance on-axis.
 Smaller sensels and sensors with smaller physical dimensions are more sensitive to positioning errors, as the angular displacement is larger for their size and tinier pixels mean smaller Circles of Confusion – smaller blurs are more easily visible.
 Roger published two articles for cine cameras and photo cameras recently looking at variation in flange distances which is quite illuminating and seems to confirm Canon’s tolerance standards are achieved in practice, well done Canon!

 So let’s say you suspect your camera might be crooked.
 What can you do about it?
 The obvious thing might be to send it in for servicing, either to the original manufacturer’s own service centre, one of their appointed repair shops or a trustworthy third-party specialist.
 Joseph sent his a7R II to one of two authorised repair shops for Sony cameras in the USA, after a long phone conversation.
 They claimed to have the right kind of machine which can perform an IBIS calibration and adjustment.
 Believing that the sensor positioning could be rectified by adjusting the IBIS system (IBIS can be controlled on a sub-micron level apparently, for accurate pixel shifting like with some of the newer Sony cameras), off went the camera.

-Don’t assume spring-tensioned sensors are always perfectly aligned, even if they can be in theory.
+So don’t assume spring-tensioned sensors are always perfectly aligned, even if they can be in theory.

 I switched gears and went looking for similar shims, and so discovered the ones made by Misumi in Japan.
-They are beautifully made with no burrs from cutting, quite cheap, available individually and vary very little from the specified thickness.
+They are beautifully made with no burrs (laser cut), quite cheap, available singly and vary very little from the specified thickness.
 They come in 10, 20, 30, 50, 100 and 200 etc. micron increments with 2, 3, 4, 5, 6mm etc. inner diameter and 3, 4, 5, 6, 7mm etc. outer diameter to cover every possibility.
 Here is the page for the full list.
 Misumi is present in 16 countries, hopefully, you can make use of them too.
 Local shipping has been free so far for me and fast, making this company a godsend.
 McMaster-Carr will not ship outside the USA, in case you were wondering.
-You search for the shims by part number using their system, which I will explain.
+You search for the Misumi shims by part number using their system, which I will explain.

 This is the string: